Shadorain/Shadorain.github.io/blog/Security/Reversing/Crackme_CNM.md

 nice learning experience for radare2 as well which is very nice.

 Hope you enjoy this writeup and learned a bit about radare2 and reverse engineering!
 I sure did!
-Thanks for reading!
+Thanks for reading and have a blessed day!
 Shado out.